 - Take a look at the theater listings when you have decided on your trip to London.
 If you are lucky, you may be able to see a performance of Harry Potter and the Cursed Legacy.

-If you are interested in a tour of Harry Potter's London, you will also be interested in
+If you are interested in a tour of Harry Potter London, you may also be interested in

-If you enjoyed the Harry Potter walking tour experience, be sure to take the London walking tour in English during your visit to the capital of the United Kingdom.
-You may think that the Muggle world is not as charming as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, on its own, it has many stories to offer you without resorting to fantasy.
+If you enjoyed the Harry Potter walking tour experience, be sure to take the London walking tour during your visit to the capital of the United Kingdom.
+You may think that the Muggle world does not have as much charm as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, by itself, has many stories to offer you without resorting to fantasy.

 As I say, this was my favorite, but the truth is that the offer of guided tours in London is endless and I have written a guide to help you sort out all the ideas, which are the best tours and why.
-You can read it in this article about London Tours.
+You can read it in this article about Top 10 Tours and Excursions in London.

 Frequently asked questions